amiable - Friendly and good-natured.

 bonnet - A ladies hat that is usually brimless and ties with a ribbon under the chin.

 chaise - A two-wheeled, horse-drawn carriage that could carry up to four passengers and was driven by a servant.
-The top was convertible and could drop down for fine weather.
+The top was convertible and could fold down for fine weather.

 clergy - A body of people ordained for religious service.
 In Jane's England, the Church of England was the state church, thus clergymen were of the Anglican denomination.